 - Fairness and transparency: Adopt FATE principles (Fairness, Accountability, Transparency, Ethics).

-- Compliance: Align with AI regulations like the EU AI Act and U.S. Executive Orders.
+- Compliance: Align with AI regulations, such as the EU AI Act and U.S. Executive Orders.

 - Documentation: Use model cards and data sheets to document model behavior and data sources for reproducibility.